 So, if your Pacman is upside down, then you might have to check the type of water and the level of salt in the water to be sure it’s not what is making it behave in such a way.

-Just like water and food, every animal, especially aquatic animals has a specific temperature in which they are only comfortable.
+Just like water and food, every animal, especially aquatic animals has a specific temperature at which they are only comfortable.

 So, this could be the cause of the behavior.